ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

 The Stack in AAPCS64-cap
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The stack is a contiguous area of memory that may be used for storage of local variables and, when there are insufficient argument registers available, for passing additional arguments to subroutines .
+The stack is a contiguous area of memory that may be used for storage of local variables.
+Memory-passed arguments may be allocated on the stack, although this is not mandatory.

 The stack implementation is full-descending, with the current extent of the stack held in the special-purpose register CSP.
 The stack will  have both a base and a limit, and an application can get these values by observing the base and limit of CSP.